Do I need IVF?

 In spite of all these procedures if the couple is unable to conceive then the option of assisted reproductive techniques is advised by the treating doctors.

 IVF treatment is Suggested for Patients with following conditions

 - Advanced age: many times the egg reserve decreases as the age of the female signs of progress, in this scenario she doesn’t have too many eggs to wait for a pregnancy to happen.
-Hence a more aggressive form of treatment which has more chances of achieving pregnancy like IVF can be chosen.
+Hence a more aggressive form of treatment that has more chances of achieving pregnancy like IVF can be chosen.

 - Endometriosis: if a female is suffering from severe endometriosis, she is suggested to opt for IVF to have a pregnancy.

 - Tubal pathology: if the fallopian tubes of a female are blocked or absent then the embryo cannot be formed in the tube.
-Hence in order to achieve a pregnancy, IVF technique is a good solution.
+Hence in order to achieve a pregnancy, the IVF technique is a good solution.

 - Problems with the mucus: the cervical mucus in some females sometimes has anti-sperm properties, rendering them unable to conceive.
 In these patients, IVF can result in a pregnancy.

-- Autoimmune disorder: if the patient is suffering from an autoimmune disease, his/her own antibodies might end up killing the egg, sperm or the resulting embryo.
+- Autoimmune disorder: if the patient is suffering from an autoimmune disease, his/her own antibodies might end up killing the egg, sperm, or the resulting embryo.
 In this scenario, IVF provides the solution.